aciccarello/ciccarello.me/reviews/san-diego/index.md

 A perfect place to bring a blanket and watch the sunset (cloud cover permitting).
 Arrive a little early to find a place to park and a spot to sit.

-### La Jolla Goldfish point trail
+### La Jolla Goldfish Point Trail

 A great coastal trail, though I'd recommend doubling back rather than taking the streets back into town.
+South of the trail is the main part of town and lots of sea lions and birds along the shore.

 ### Torrey Pines State Park

-Beautiful coastal park and hike to the endangered pine trees that gives the park it's name.
-At low tide the entire beach is walkable, and can be incorporated as part of a hike but make sure not to get stranded by a hight tide.
+Beautiful coastal park and hike to the endangered pine trees that give the park its name.
+At low tide, the entire beach is walkable and can be incorporated as part of a hike but make sure not to get stranded by a high tide.
 There's also a popular beach at the entrance.
 Parking can be limited in the summer.

 ## Great Bites